maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 # GeoGebra in STACK
-Author Tim Lutz - University of Edinburgh and University of Education Heidelberg
+Author Tim Lutz - University of Edinburgh and University of Education Heidelberg, 2022-23.

-This page documents use of GeoGebra to display visuals.

 STACK supports inclusion of dynamic graphs using GeoGebra: [https://geogebra.org](https://geogebra.org).
+This page documents how to use GeoGebra applets to display visuals, and as a STACK input.

 ## Before we start: Check Editor preferences